khushk21/Blockchain-Project/README.md

 # CZ4153 Blockchain Technology: DNS Blind Auction House

-Welcome to the repository of the DNS Blind Auction House.
+Welcome to the DNS Blind Auction House's repository.

-This project is a collaboration between **Shen Chen**, **Sim Zhi Qi**, and **Vincent Wong**, and implements a Decentralized Domain Registrar that allows users on the Ethereum Blockchain Network to bid for unregistered domain names of their choice.
+**Khush Kothari**, **Akshat Sharma**, and **Aditya Chandrasekhar** worked together on this project, which implements a decentralized domain registrar that enables users of the Ethereum Blockchain Network to bid for unregistered domain names of their choice.

-The Decentralized Domain Registrar, titled **'DNS Blind Auction House'**, allows users to bid for domain names using the 'commit-and-reveal' blind auction bidding process to interact with the blockchain, supporting features such as listing of registered domains, query the actual Ethereum public address (owner) behind the domain, bid for an unregistered domain, and many more features.
+The **DNS Blind Auction House**, a Decentralized Domain Registrar, supports features like listing of registered domains, querying the actual Ethereum public address (owner) behind the domain, bidding for an unregistered domain, and many more.
+Users can bid for domain names using the "commit-and-reveal" blind auction bidding process to interact with the blockchain.

 ## Contents